srikar-5418/Collaborative-Whiteboard/README.md

 There are no http end points in the projects since the project is designed in such a way that it is mandatory to join a room. so the websockets endpoints are : `ws://127.0.0.1:8000/ws` and various messages along with data are sent via websockets for `undo` , `redo` , `update` and `clear` to client to client via server and also to mongoDB.

+If you like the project give it a star⭐.